jthoma74/SER321_Assignments/Assignments/Assignment_4/Activity2/README.md

 ACTIVITY 2: The game
 ====================

-If you would like to test the game up to 2 points instead of 5 to win, change the code in Peer.java, line: 335
+If you would like to test the game up to 2 points instead of 5 (so it doesnt take forever to grade), change the code in Peer.java, line: 335

 For each peer on the console:
 gradle runPeer --args "Jem 8000" --console=plain -q